mvolkmann/Cuis-Smalltalk-Vim/README.md

 When in "command" mode, the background of the editing area changes to a very light pink.

+I modified the `TextEditor` instance method `initialize` to set the font to "JetBrains Mono NL" which is a monospace font.
+But it is not taking effect in the code panew of System Browser windows.
+I need to fix that still.

 Please report any problems you encounter with this packages or feature requests by creating an issue in this GitHub repository.